malthe/chameleon/README.rst

 parses both HTML and XML inputs (the previous parser relied on the expat system library and was more strict about its input).

-Language support
+Language changes
 ~~~~~~~~~~~~~~~~

+The 2.x engine matches the output of the reference implementation more
+closely (usually exactly).
+There are less differences altogether; for
+instance, the method of escaping TALES expression (usually a
+semicolon) has been changed to match that of the reference
+implementation.

-The 2.x series supports a couple of new constructs:
+This series also introduces a number of new language features:

 1) Support for the ``tal:on-error`` from the reference specification
 has been added.